evodify/hpc-python/notes/README.md

 ### cProfile

-*cProfile* gather statistics that describes how often and for how long various parts of the program executed.
+*cProfile* gather statistics that describes how often and for how long **various parts of the program** are executed.

 Run the test with *cProfile*: